The current anti-smoking campaign is

 speech, the government has coerced tobacco companies to "consent" under

-threat of further extortion to waive their constitutional rights.
+threat of further extortion to waive their

-Advertising is censored for content
+Advertising is censored for content while the

-other than black in their print ads.
+than black in their print ads.

 Other examples of the "state" controlling private